 - An introduction of the referee and their standing in the community

 - An acknowledgement that the referee is aware of the offence that has been committed by the accused

 - A detailed account of why the referee believes the accused is of good character, including personal recounts of instances where the accused has shown positive character traits

 - Details of any issues of hardship that the accused may face if convicted or if sentenced to imprisonment

-Whilst the above information serves as a guide of what may or may not be included in a character reference in Western Australia, it is important to note that different crimes require different information.
+Whilst the above information serves as a guide to what may or may not be included in a character reference in Western Australia, it is important to note that different crimes require different information.